Ushna-Nadeem/HL7-Electronic-Health-Record/README.md

 # 🏥 Electronic Health Record Microservice

 This project is a microservice designed to manage **Electronic Health Records (EHR)**.
-It allows you to perform CRUD (Create, Read, Update, Delete) operations on patient records and send those records to external services in **HL7** format.
+It allows you to perform CRUD operations on patient records and send those records to external services in **HL7** format.
 The system is split into a **frontend** and **backend**, both of which can be run independently.

 ## ✨ Features